 Figure 3 shows that substantial impact on STI prevalences can be achieved among the FSW reached by PPT even at moderate frequencies (treatment once every two months) and coverages (50%).
 A large impact on STI prevalences among all FSW is possible, particularly at higher coverages.
 There is even a significant decrease in STI prevalences in populations other than FSW: populations other than FSW experience a relative decrease in STI prevalence between 45% and 50% as large as the relative decrease that FSW experience, and a correspondingly large decrease in HIV prevalence.
 Under the other intervention we have considered, this decrease varies between 43% and 51%.

 Figure 3: Effect of PPT on STI prevalences among a.
 FSW receiving PPT, b. all FSW, c. the whole population. d. shows the effect on STI prevalences for each sub-population as a proportion of the initial prevalence.
+Cov = Coverage of prioritized population, Freq. = frequency of PPT per year

-Figure 2 shows that there is a much greater decrease in STI prevalence in an urban setting than in a rural setting.
-In a rural setting, STI prevalences fall only slightly, which causes an almost insignificant drop in HIV.
+Figure 2 shows that there was a much greater decrease in STI prevalence in urban areas than in rural areas.
+In rural areas, STI prevalences fell only slightly, which caused a less significant drop in HIV.
 However, in an urban setting, all of the interventions we are considering bring STI prevalences close to 0.
 This has a correspondingly greater impact on HIV prevalences.
 Because PNG's population is largely rural, the overall impact of the interventions we have considered is small.

 Figure 2: a-c: Effect of PPT on STI prevalences in PNG a. overall, b. in rural setting, c. in urban setting. d-f: Effect of PPT on HIV prevalences d. overall, e. in rural setting, f. in urban setting